Five Criteria CPS Needs to Register a Report:

-If the perpetrator (subject of the report) is not a person who is legally responsible for the child and the circumstances may constitute a crime or a threat to the health or safety of the child, CPS will call the appropriate law enforcement agency and may ask you to do the same.
+If the perpetrator (subject of the report) is not a person who is legally responsible for the child and the circumstances may constitute a crime or a threat to the health or safety of the child, Hotline staff will contact the appropriate law enforcement agency and may ask you to do the same.

 |5.
 ALLEGATION OF ABUSE

 Are there allegations that, if true, would constitute abuse or neglect according to New York State law?

 Has the child sustained a serious physical injury, or is the child at imminent danger of harm of sustaining a serious physical injury?